Twee22/baseball_website_scraper/README.md

-This program is designed to scrape all play by play data from dakstats, which hosts statistics for NAIA baseball
+This program is designed to scrape all play by play data from websites with format like Wayland's

 Installation